 |Total Number of Rows||325,000|

 cat commands are used to add the header line from the original file to the smaller files.

 $ for file in purchases-* > do > head -n 1 master_purchases.csv > tmp > cat $file >> tmp > mv -f tmp $file > done

-The data within your files should follow these guidelines to ensure a successful import:
+The data within your files should use the following guidelines to ensure a successful import: